12: Just Another Body

 Slowly turning, nothing stood behind her.
 Then a smack — the crow fell.
 She looked up, and the monster crawled over the porch roof.

-A snapping down – electricity?
-Or joints cracking? – it jerked Uzi’s gaze back down.
+A snapping sound — electricity?
+Or joints cracking? — it jerked Uzi’s gaze back down.

 The dead crow-bot’s head twisted around a full rotation, and then its eyes sparked back to life with yellow light.
-She’d seen amber shine and golden glow, and this was neither.
+She’d seen wicked amber shine and soft golden glow, and this was neither.
+Deep and sallow, as if shining from a dark pit.
 The beak opened and Uzi knew the voice:

 "Nevermore."